Human Computer Interaction

 |Race/Ethnicity||Number of Grads|

-Human Computer Interaction appeals to people across the globe.
-About 9.1% of those with this major are international students.
+Students from other countries are interested in Human Computer Interaction, too.
+About 13.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Human Computer Interaction Majors Make?